Origami Salami

 Picture

-Spring 2011 Newsletter
+Spring 2011 Newsletter, see p.5

-“Fourteen-year old Calista Frederick-Jaskiewicz’s
+Calista Frederick-Jaskiewicz’s

-commitment to Science, Technology, Engineering, and
+commitment to Science, Technology,

-Science (S.T.E.M.) is passionate.”
+Science (S.T.E.M.) is passionate.

 Investigation: Paper Engineering